jittering/traefik-kop/README.md

 the majority of cases to manually set this to the desired IP address.
 This can be done using the docker image by exporting the `BIND_IP` environment variable.

+### traefik-kop service labels

+The bind IP can be set via label for each service/container.

+Labels can be one of two keys:

+- `kop.<service name>.bind.ip=2.2.2.2`
+- `kop.bind.ip=2.2.2.2`

+For a container with a single exposed service, or where all services use the same IP, the latter is sufficient.

 ### Container Networking

 If your container is configured to use a network-routable IP address via an